earlbellinger/mesa-summer-school-2022/source/minilab-3.rst

-   Check that the profile files written to ``LOGS/profileN.data`` (where ``N`` is an integer) contain two extra columns, containing the radial displacement wavefunction data.
+   Check that the profile files written to ``LOGS/profileN.data`` (where ``N`` is an integer) contain two extra columns, containing the radial displacement eigenfunction data.

 At the end of this run, you'll likely find that the code crashes with an error message something like this: